znobrega/znobrega/README.md

 ### About Me :speech_balloon:

 Computing Science student at Federal University of Paraiba.
 Experiences with web and mobile development with emphasis on back-end focused on Golang and Node.
-Currently i'm developer at [Conductor Tecnologia](https://www.conductor.com.br/) and researcher at [ARIA](https://aria.ci.ufpb.br/).
+Currently i'm developer at [Conductor Tecnologia](https://www.conductor.com.br/).

 ## Languages and Tecnologies